sse-secure-systems/connaisseur/docs/getting_started.md

     Usage of Cosign is very well described in the [docs](https://github.com/sigstore/cosign).
     You can download Cosign from its [GitHub repository](https://github.com/sigstore/cosign/releases).
+    Detailed information on all configuration options for Connaisseur is provided in the [Cosign validator section](validators/sigstore_cosign.md).
     A keypair is generated via:

     ```bash